 What is Azure API Management?

-Azure API Management is a comprehensive service designed to facilitate the secure exposure of APIs to internal and external customers.
+API Management Azure is a comprehensive service designed to facilitate the secure exposure of APIs to internal and external customers.
 It offers developers a complete suite of tools and services for creating, publishing, and managing APIs while ensuring robust security measures, scalability options, and efficient monitoring of API usage.

 This API management solution encompasses an array of features and resources, including an API gateway for seamless communication, a user-friendly developer portal accessible through the web, API lifecycle management capabilities, and monitoring and analytics tools to track performance and gain valuable insights.